saisandeepvaddi/react-auth-firebase/README.md

   * verifyOnSignup: boolean

-    * Should send verification email upon sign up
+    * Should send verification email upon sign up ?
     * default: false

   * saveUserInDatabase: boolean
-    * Should user object saved in firebase database at **/user** ref
+    * Should user object be saved in firebase database at **/user** ref ?
     * Only uid, displayName, photoURL, email, emailVerified, phoneNumber, isAnonymous will be saved
     * default: true